 Fashion designer and actress Mary-Kate Olsen brought full-on drama to the red carpet in 2007 when the Met honored ground-breaking French designer Paul Poiret.
-Her theatrical feathered gown, which was from Lily Et Cie by Rita Warnick, wouldn’t look out of place on a red carpet today, as it gives a nod to the fashion trends 2022 with its heavy artisanal detailing.
+Her theatrical feathered gown, which was from Lily Et Cie by Rita Warnick, wouldn’t look out of place on a red carpet today, as it gives a nod to the latest fashion trends with its heavy artisanal detailing.
 An over-the-top dress like this could swamp a smaller frame, but Mary-Kate knows the power of a deep V for petite women - as lengthening the neckline, makes you look taller.

 A quick Google search for the best Met Gala looks in 2005, reveals a whole host of badly fitting satin dresses, hardly in keeping with the theme of The House of Chanel.
 Thankfully, Jennifer Connelly bucked the trend, opting instead for a short and sweet Balenciaga dress.
 The actress has long been a muse for former Balenciaga designer Nicolas Ghesquiere, so it was no surprise he chose to dress her for the event.
 An ideal look for pear body shapes and rectangle body types, as an embellished bust line adds fullness and curves, as well as drawing the eye up the body and balancing fuller hips.
 If you have a dress with a busy bodice, keep the rest of your look simple and sleek to avoid being overwhelmed.